Jackabiddle/db-timebanking-app/README.md

 - Users can follow other users
 - Users can see a list of the users they follow
 - Users can see a list of thier followers
-- Users can see a timeline of jog times from people they follow
+- Users can see a timeline of Community Timebank from people they follow
 - Users can see a ranking of them compared to they follow - who has the fastest speed, most distance, etc.